n-buckley/travel-tanzania/readme.md

 ### Jul 11, 2022

-I [picked out](https://www.figma.com/file/Amzww2cEqJLnrUdIniNzjS/travel-tanzania?node-id=0%3A1) differnt features I liked from the inspo and so it's time to start... woo
+I [picked out](https://www.figma.com/file/Amzww2cEqJLnrUdIniNzjS/travel-tanzania?node-id=0%3A1) different features I liked from the inspo and so it's time to start... woo

 So...
 I didn't really set a goal... but I did the hero banner thing.
 I'm just doing a simple one: a background image and a title.